QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: QED System Design

-While QED runs fully automatically by default, it supports optional human steering between rounds.
-Domain experts can provide: \begin{itemize}[leftmargin=*,itemsep=2pt] \item \textbf{Global proof hints}: Persistent guidance across all rounds (e.g., ``try Fourier-analytic methods''). \item \textbf{Per-round feedback}: Specific corrections after seeing a round's results. \item \textbf{Additional verification rules}: Extra criteria the verifier should enforce. \end{itemize} These are read from designated files before each new round begins.
+\item \textbf{Additional verification rules}: Extra criteria the verifier should enforce. \end{itemize} These are read from designated files before each new round begins.
 In our evaluation on open research problems (Section~\ref{sec:open_problems}), this feature was \emph{not used}---all results were obtained without expert guidance.